Need a little help? No problem, that is what we are here for! Simply text us at (208) 800-8493 or email us at firstname.lastname@example.org

-If a boot is available in a Wide, in the product description of each boot, it will state "Available in Wide upon request" OR the Wide sizes will be listed in the size options.
-If the description does say that they are available, at checkout under the "notes" section, just let us know that you'd like a Wide and we will get it ordered!
+If a boot is available in a wide, in the product description of each boot, it will state 'wide' next to the size.
 Keep in mind that when we talk about "Wide Width" we are talking about the footbed and not the calf circumference.

 Can our boots come in a wide calf?

 Depending on the style, they can be professionally stretched up to 3-4 inches without compromising the integrity of the boots.
 We do not offer stretching here, but any local boot shop should be able to help you!

 If the boots fit, buy them!

 But how do you know if the boots fit??
 Great question.
 We at Rural Haze are here to help.
 Shopping online for boots is a lot of fun.
 However, sometimes it can be challenging.
 We would like to share some tips with you especially if this is your first time buying boots.
 We carry boots which are handmade, meaning hand lasted in welted construction.
 These will be the most comfortable boots you will own, but the fit is not always like traditional machine made footwear.